 The oldest printed recipes for iced tea date back to the 1870s.

-It’s appearance in the United States was sometime in the 1860s.
-During the 1870s it had grown in popularity as a novelty and then became widespread as recipes appeard in print, the beverage was offered for sale at railroad stations and it was on hotel menus.
+Its appearance in the United States was sometime in the 1860s.
+During the 1870s, it had grown in popularity as a novelty and then became widespread as recipes appeared in print, the beverage was offered for sale at railroad stations, and it was on hotel menus.

 In 1904, at the World’s Fair in St. Louis, Richard Blechynden introduced it to the public.

 Peach-Ginger Fizz Iced Tea

 Pour ginger simple syrup into a highball glass over ice.
 Add Peach Pure Leaf Iced Tea and stir well.
 Top with a splash of club soda and garnish with a skewer of candied ginger and peach slice.

 To make a cocktail: Add 1.5 ounces silver tequila before adding the tea.

 GINGER SIMPLE SYRUP